FarronF/limerick-council-meetings/meetings/2015/07/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - 15th June, 2015.md

 Road Design Centre confirmed that no rights of way to the walkways on the adjacent

-wetlands were affected by the disposal.---
+wetlands were affected by the disposal.
+---
 2

 3.